iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 The proofs used for the non-convex paper was quite pleasant.
 The algorithm fixes $\kappa$ hence we denote $\mathcal M$ instead of $\mathcal M^{\kappa^{-1}}$ for lighter notation.

+This file here is based on the reference work from Paquette's Catalyst for first order Non-convex optimizations.

 #### **Algorithm | Non-convex catalyst (The basic version)**
 Let $\kappa$ be fixed for the evaluation of Moreau envelope.